-On birthdays, if you wish to send in treats for the children, please could you not send in any sweets or anything that might have been in contact with nuts.
+On birthdays, if you wish to send in treats for the children, please do not send in any sweets or anything that might have been in contact with nuts.

 Packed lunches

 Do's Don'ts

 Water Squash/fruit juices

 Sandwiches

-Crackers, pitta bread, wraps, rice cakes Crisps or savoury snacks (of any
+Crackers, pitta bread, wraps, rice cakes Crisps or any other fried savoury snacks

-Vegetable sticks description)
+Vegetable sticks

 Bread sticks

 Dips

 Cheese (not processed)

 All types of fruit

 Dried fruits

 Yogurts

 Muffins

 Cookies

 Small slice of cake Sweets (of any description)

 Chocolate covered raisins Solid chocolate bars

 Chocolate covered biscuits, ie

 Kit-kats, Club biscuits, Penguins

 Breakaways

-\\\ Please remember that nuts or nut related products are not allowed due to children who suffer from nut allergies.
+Please remember that nuts or nut related products are not allowed due to possibility of contamination.